zaboople/essay/Software/DependencyInjectionPart1.md

     mine(a, b, c)

 This way, my function explicitly declares its dependencies, and nobody has to guess about global variables.
+This is actually a legitimate thumbs-up DI implementation, but don't tell anybody I said that.

 Our problem is _hidden dependencies_.
 This is only one bad thing about global variables, but it's a very good reason to get rid of them.
 If you can appreciate the idea of reducing global variable usage, the rest is really just a matter of following your nose.